A WEEKEND IN BANGKOK – A Travel Guide and Itinerary

 Day 1 – Reach Bangkok | Chatuchak Weekend Market

-If you are visiting Bangkok, you’ve got to visit the Chatuchak Weekend Market – The Largest Market in Thailand with over 15000 shops.
+If you are visiting Bangkok, which is one of the best solo travel destinations in the World, you’ve got to visit the Chatuchak Weekend Market – The Largest Market in Thailand with over 15000 shops.
 As the name suggests, it’s a weekend market and it’s humongous.
 You’ll find anything and everything, under one roof at Chatuchak Weekend Market.

 Ranging from spices, souvenirs, clothes, junk jewellery, aromatherapy oils, bathroom essentials, cosmetics, home decor – You’ll get it all.
 And don’t forget the numerous food stalls, serving you the best of Thai Street Food.